Our waistline often becomes a big deal during the meno years because it often changes shape and its measurements increase.

-One of the biggest challenges of midlife for Meno-She’s is weight gain.
-This is due to a number of reasons including less activity and our waistlines storing estrogen as fat in a bid to make up for the depleted estrogen in our ovaries.
+Indeed, one of the biggest challenges of midlife for Meno-She’s is weight gain.
+This happens due to a number of reasons including our waistline storing estrogen as fat in a bid to make up for the depleted estrogen in our ovaries.
 You can read more about the reasons why here and here.

-If you’re still finding cravings getting to you here are five delicious, nutritionally good for you, treats that’ll take your not-so-good desires and kick them to the curb.
+It’s hard making big lifestyle changes though and sometimes it’s the little things that make the biggest difference.
+So if you’re finding cravings getting to you here are five delicious, nutritionally good for you treats, that’ll take your not-so-good desires and kick them to the curb.

 1. Coconut oil